 Climbing to the top of Mount Teide is an adventure that everyone must experience at least once in their life.
 Unfortunately, there are many ways to reach the Teide summit and so the best way in terms of means of transport, permits, activities, points of interest, excursions to the top of Mount Teide, etc. is not always clear.

-Since we receive dozens of calls every day from travellers asking about how to get up Mount Teide, we have decided to write this complete guide with everything you need to know about how to get up Mount Teide and how to fully experience one of the world’s most impressive volcanoes.
+Since we receive dozens of calls every day from tourists who have doubts about how to get up Mount Teide, we have decided to write this complete guide with everything you need to know about how to get up Mount Teide and how to fully experience one of the world’s most impressive volcanoes.

 But first, here are some spots and places of interest in the National Park.
 Their names will come up more than once, so if you get lost or are unsure of what we are talking about, you can always go back to this map: